jbush001/NyuziToolchain/README.md

     make
     sudo make install

-**Note: upgrading 'flex' using the package manager, may cause build errors.
+**Upgrading 'flex' using the package manager may cause build errors.
 I would recommend using the system supplied version.**